-I recently wrote an article on how to say No, and a twitter follower wanted to know what to do when your manager can’t hear no.
+I recently wrote an article on how to say, No: Such a Difficult Word, and a twitter follower wanted to know what to do when your manager can’t hear no.

 First, understand why your manager can’t hear no.